lwasser/python-ecology/04-merging-data.md

 # Concatenating DataFrames

 We can use the `concat` function in Pandas to append either columns or rows from one DataFrame to another.
+Let's grab twho subsets of our data to see how this works.

 	#read in first 10 lines of surveys table
 	surveySub = surveys_df.head(10)